Kim-Macdonald/mergeQCresults_plusMissing/README.md

 # To Run:

-1st set up environment with pandas (done on sabin already)
+1st set up environment with pandas, and any other dependencies (done on sabin already)

+      conda create -n pandas pandas

 cd to directory with result files